js-org/js.org/README.md

 ### Step 2

 Now determine your JS.ORG subdomain: either choose your username or the name of your repository according to the existing GitHub Pages URL (for `http://foo.github.io/bar`, either `foo.js.org` or `bar.js.org` would be possible).
-More details are available in the [wiki](https://github.com/js-org/js.org/wiki).
+We have more guidance on picking an appropriate subdomain in our wiki: <https://github.com/js-org/js.org/wiki/Subdomain-Determination>.

 ### Step 3